EdwinKuttappi/CSABlog/_posts/2024-01-11-18WeeksCheckpoint.md

 ## Key Assets and Projects
-This the blog I will be using to showcase all requirements for this Week 18 Checkpoint for Indicators I'll be only focusing on my work from APCSA, the first half, as I think it provides more relevant evidence of key indicators.
+This the blog I will be using to showcase all requirements for this Week 18 Checkpoint for Indicators

+I'll be only focusing on my work from APCSA, the first half, as I think it provides more relevant evidence of key indicators.

 ### Classroom Jukebox

 This was the first project that we took on getting into the year, so I wanted to mention it.
-It doesn't work anymore (the API key expired), but we had a fully functional game in which you would try to guess which movie, between two movies, had a higher IMDb score.
-We even had a game currency system that would let the user customize their mouse.
-I think it shows some initial passion for making interesting, unique things early on in the year.
+It doesn't work anymore because our backend isn't deployed and the API key expired, but we had a fully functional app in which you could add songs to a playlist for a classroom so that a playlist would be played according to the students' liking.
+This was a good project because it was something we could all work throughout the year and make a product that could be used at Del Norte and other PUSD Schools.

-[Click here](https://drewreed2005.github.io/dre2//2023/09/08/Styling_Movies.html) to see half-working demo.
+[Classroom Jukebox](classroomjukebox.com) to see the demo as of now.

 ### Sorting Mini Project

-This was the first main project of the year and absolutely the most complicated one I've taken on so far.
-I was primarily the backend developer, so I worked fairly closely with the Dijktra algorithm code while primarily focusing on the user login system.
+This was the first mini project of the year and it was one of the most interesting projects that we had and it eventually became our inspiration for our 2 trimester project.
+It was very interesting and it was absolutely the most complicated one I've done so far.
+I was the frontend developer and I tried to make the UI look more cooler.

-Our backend is no longer deployed, but [this page](https://csa-tri-1.github.io/DADDiJkstra-frontend/pages/signin) was where most of my work went (at least from the backend).
-I showed a good commit related to the project later in this blog, but I wanted to say that working on the login system was absolutely critical to me learning how to use Java in the backend, especially when it came to using JWT and Spring Security.
-I had a lot of problems with data staying persistent or breaking the database when they were deleted (due to a bad workaround I found for passwords not being encrypted with certain creation methods), but I was able to fix them all before the project was due to be finished.
+Our backend is not deployed, but [our frontend](https://sortingminiproject.github.io/frontend/) was where most of my work went.
+I tried to learn what Yuri was doing in the backend with his methods for each sorting and how it was accessed on the frontend.
+I see a repeat of APCSP where I didn't learn flask completely until second trimester and I could do it by myself.
+I hope that I can learn Spring soon and use it by myself since Java is so big.

 ## College Board Quizzes/Tests and Prep

 I wanted to use this section to show my College Board quiz reflections and trimester 1 lesson grades, the latter of which being important because they're a reflection of my work toward understanding the specific lesson topics.

+### CollegeBoard Study Guide
+After the first CollegeBoard quiz, I started to make an APCSA AP Exam Study Guide that I can use, it's basically a master study guide that I can use for the AP Exam and make sure that I understand everything because I won't have ChatGPT to help me code.
+Here is the [Study Guide](https://edwinkuttappi.github.io/CSABlog/2024/05/11/APExamStudyGuide_IPYNB_2_.html)

+This is the blog that I plan to maintain in preparation for the AP Exam because I need to know more Java and I can refer to this to see the content from each lesson.

 ### College Board MCQ 1